fluture-js/Fluture/README.md

 ### EcmaScript Module

 Fluture is written as modular JavaScript.
-It can be loaded directly by Node 9 and up using `--experimental-modules`, with the [esm loader][esm], or with TypeScript (typings included).
+It can be loaded directly by Node 12 and up using `--experimental-modules`, or bundled by tools such as [Rollup][] or [TypeScript][].

-Besides the module system, no other ES5+ features are used in Fluture's source, which means that no transpilation is needed after concatenation.
+Besides the module system, no other ES5+ features are used in Fluture's source, which means that no transpilation is needed after bundling.

 ```js
 import {readFile} from 'fs'